 People here eat quite different things from Westerners and even other Asians and as such, the supermarkets stock mostly what the locals eat.
 I’ve compiled a list of all the local supermarkets below and I have written a short description about the ones I’ve been to.
-If anyone has additional information, please feel free to email me.
+If anyone has additional information, please feel free to get in touch.

 Carrefour is the biggest supermarket in Taiwan and as a French company, they stock some imported items, although depending on where you live these things might sell our more quickly than in some other areas and the selection also vary.
-They have specials at times when they import a selected amount of items from specific countries and they’ve had a big drive for US food and Thai food in the past.
-They stock things like yogurt (although quite expensive), French cheese (again quite expensive), cereal (also quite expensive), a wide range of tinned and canned food and of course French wine.
+They have specials at times when they import a selected amount of items from specific countries and they’ve had big drives for US food and Thai food in the past.
+They stock things like yogurt (although quite expensive and usually not that good), French cheese (again quite expensive), cereal (also quite expensive), a wide range of tinned and canned food and of course French wine.
 Some Carrefours are open 24h, seven days a week.

 RT Mart is a local supermarket that has a partnership with French Auchan and as such they carry a fair share of imported goods.
 They got a lot of own brand import items such as pasta, sauces, etc and it’s all imported from Europe and has pretty good quality.
-They also carry a small range of organic items, including French flour.
+They also carry a small range of organic items.
 From time to time they also have a lot special time limited imports from both Asia, Europe and the US.
 RT-Mart also have a large selection of imported beer and alcohol.
-As with most supermarkets here, the available items will vary from shop to shop, but the one in Xindian is the only one I’ve personally been to and from time to time they have a lot of good imported goods, but it’s usually not things that are in stock for long.
+As with most supermarkets here, the available items will vary from shop to shop, but the one in Xindian is the only one I normally frequent and from time to time they have a lot of good imported goods, but it’s usually not things that are in stock for long, so if you see something you want, get it there and then, as it might not be available next week.

-PX Mart is a budget supermarket, although there has popped up a lot more of these recently as they took over a government-run chain of supermarkets.
+PX Mart is a budget supermarket that has expanded a lot, as they took over a government-run chain of supermarkets as well as a Japanese chain that was called Matsusei.
 They mostly sell local stuff, but tend to have a few imported items as well.
-Generally quite a cheap place, but doesn’t always sell things like fruit, vegetables and unprocessed meat.
+Generally quite a cheap place, but most stores don’t sell things like fruit, vegetables and unprocessed meat.
+Recently they’ve launched a few higher-end shops that have more imported items and better quality groceries.
+PX Mart bought RT Mart in June 2022, but will be operating the two chains independently for now.

-Taisuco, the Taiwan Sugar company, also has a few large stores in southern Taiwan and I know of one small location in Taipei, near ShiDa Rd.
-I don’t have any experience with these stores.
+Taisuco, the Taiwan Sugar company, also has a few large stores in southern Taiwan, although I don’t have any experience with these stores.
 They’re meant to offer discount coupon books (similar to Costco) a couple of times a year ranging from NT$1,000-3,000 in terms of discount, with with each coupon being worth about NT$100.
-(Thanks to TainanCowboy from Forumosa for the update)
+(Thanks to TainanCowboy from Forumosa for the update).
+They seem to have mostly moved online now though and the link above is to their online store.

 For those with a bit more money to spend, there are also some upmarket supermarkets here, although there’s only a few of them, so you’ll have to do some traveling to get there in most cases.

-Next up we have C!ty’super which again offers a wide range of imported goods, although more so from Japan and the UK it seems than from other parts of the world.
-They’ve improved over the past couple of years and they have a very good delicatessen which sells locally made pastrami and some good hams that are much cheaper than the imported options.
-They do of course also have a wide range of imported deli-meats and cheeses as well.
-This is also a good place for various other odds and ends such as German mustard, fancy olive oil and some harder to find baking ingredients.
-If you didn’t find what you where looking for in Jason’s, this might be the next best place to find it.
-This is also the only place I’ve found that sells decent cheese slicers and graters in Taiwan.
+C!ty’super was the biggest competitor to Jasons and offers a wide range of imported goods, although more so from Japan, than from other parts of the world.
+They used to have the best deli counter in Taipei, but the last couple of years things have gone downhill and the selection has halved.
+They have a range of imported deli-meats and cheeses, but the selection can vary immensely depending on when they get new stock in.
+This is also a good place for various other odds and ends such as fancy olive oil, tinned/canned goods and some harder to find baking ingredients.
+If you didn’t find what you were looking for in Jason’s, this might be the next best place to find it.

-Breeze super is as far as I know, a one off supermarket located in the basement of the Breeze Center located on FuXing South Road.
+Breeze super is as far as I know, a one-off supermarket located in the basement of the Breeze Center on FuXing South Road.
 This is a Japanese supermarket, but they import a lot of stuff from all-over the world, although most of what they offer is available in Jason’s or C!ty’super.
-I don’t have a link to a website for them and if you know of one, please get in touch.
+It’s possibly the most expensive supermarket in Taiwan and doesn’t seem to be available outside of greater Taipei area.

 Shin Kong Mitsukoshi also has its own supermarkets, although not every store has one.
 They mainly stock Japanese food, but as with most of these upmarket stores, you can also find some imported items.
 Recently it seems like their selection of imported items from outside of Asia has shrunk somewhat, possibly due to poor sales.

-IKEA also stocks a certain amount of imported Swedish food, although the selection isn’t huge, it was a great place for us Scandinavian’s to go when we had a craving for something from home, but more and more stuff are no longer made in Sweden by known brands, but rather by whatever partner IKEA wants to work with and branded IKEA.
+IKEA also stocks a certain amount of imported Swedish food, although the selection isn’t huge, it is a great place for us Scandinavians to go when we have a craving for something from home.
+That said, more and more stuff from IKEA is no longer made in Sweden, but rather by whatever partner IKEA wants to work with and branded IKEA.
 The store near the Taipei arena (inside Asiaworld) usually sells out really quick, so if you’re trying to get hold of something special, you might want to try to get to one of the other stores.
-They normally stock things like tunnbröd, polarkakor, knäckebröd, kaviar, jam, frozen meatballs and a selection of Swedish sweets and crisps.
-They also have a selection of Swedish beer and alcohol.
+They normally stock things like tunnbröd, knäckebröd, jam, frozen meatballs and veggies, as well as a selection of Swedish drinks, sweets and crisps.
+IKEA also stocks some Swedish cheese and sells “freshly baked” bread, which imported frozen and baked in Taiwan.
+They also have a selection of Swedish cider, beer and alcohol.
+This is also the only place to get Julmust when it’s that time of the year and they’ve even sold frozen crayfish.

-Other places to do your shopping in are convenience stores, there are more 7-11′s in Taiwan than in the whole of the USA and no less than 9,100 of them spread across the country with more opening all the time.
-Then there’s of course FamilyMart, Hi-Life, Nikomart, OK Mart, and Everyday.
+Other places to do your shopping in are convenience stores, there are more 7-11’s in Taiwan than in the whole of the USA and no less than 9,100 of them spread across the country with more opening all the time.
+Then there’s of course FamilyMart, Hi-Life and OK Mart.
 You can do a lot of other useful things in convenience stores in Taiwan too, like pay your bills, parking fees and collect C.O.D. packages etc. Most of the convenience stores also have an ATM.
 To find your local shop, either look out the window or head over to Google Maps where most of them tend to be listed these days.

 It’s also worth visiting your local “wet market” which might have many of the items you’d want, especially fruit and vegetables which can be of much better quality and at lower prices than what you’d get in the supermarkets.
-Local stores can also stock various hard to find items and I recently found that a very local little vegetable and what not shop near where I live stock beetroot when it’s in season.
-The flower markets might also be good for fresh herbs, although you’d have to have space to put the plants where you live.
+Local stores can also stock various hard to find items and I found that a very local little vegetable and what not shop near where I lived stock beetroot when it’s in season, although these days it’s quite common in most supermarkets.
+The flower markets might also be good for fresh herbs and things like chili plants, although you’d have to have space to put the plants somewhere.

 Very helpful list Swede.
 I would like to emphasize the PX Mart stores.
 They are very reminiscent of a goof neighborhood market.
 The more you shop with them the more you discover how useful they are.
 And their prices are consistently lower.
 Good, and ever increasing, range of items.
 Yes, no fresh vegetables or meats selections, but they have fresh eggs, sometimes organic, and fresh milk and dairy items.
 Also wide rice, noodles and grain selections.